hypre-space/hypredrive/docs/usrman-src/interfaces_python.rst

 ``Run Python Wheels`` label.
 It can also be started manually with ``workflow_dispatch``.

-Download a wheel artifact from the GitHub Actions ``Python Wheels`` workflow run first.
-GitHub stores artifacts as zip files, so unzip the artifact before installing the wheel into a virtual environment on a machine with a compatible MPI runtime:
+1. Download a wheel artifact from a GitHub Actions ``Python Wheels`` workflow run.

+2. Extract the wheel from the zip file.

+3. Install the wheel in a virtual environment that has a compatible MPI run time:

 .. code-block:: bash